marbl/MetagenomeScope/README.md

 (or [mostly the same](https://github.com/rrwick/Bandage/wiki/Assembler-differences#velvet)) sequences, just in different directions.

+##### Strand-mixed components

-**Strand-mixed components.** Sometimes a node and its reverse complement will end up being in the same component, due to things like [palindromic](https://en.wikipedia.org/wiki/Palindromic_sequence) sequences gluing them together.
+Sometimes a node and its reverse complement will end up being in the same component, due to things like [palindromic](https://en.wikipedia.org/wiki/Palindromic_sequence) sequences gluing them together.
 The following GFA file is the same as the one we just saw,